ampotos/django-gallery/README.md

   - the content is splitted in token (separated by spaces)
   - the result of the search is the list images where each token is easier a part of the name or a tag of the images
   - this allow to put multiple tags to norrow down a search
   - it also allow to get all images containing a keyword and having some specific tags
+  - a taoken starting with a '!' will remove any picture with this token in their name or tags

 - Admin:
   - available at /admin